Bungalow64/SlowFox/src/SlowFox.UnitTestMocks.MSTest/Documentation/RuleDocumentation.md

 A required dependency has not been found.
 The warning will indicate which package is required.
 Please install it from NuGet.

+## SFMK004 Invalid Config Option

+An unexpected value has been found for a configuration option.
+Check the documentation for the expected values.